Chamanthi17/Online-House-Rental-System/README.md

 This project was my **second self-built full-stack web application**, developed to improve my web development skills by implementing CRUD operations, user roles, and interaction with a backend database.

----

-## 📖 Project Description

-In today's fast-paced world, manually searching for rental properties is time-consuming and inefficient.
-This system allows:

-- Owners to list, update, and manage rental properties.
-- Renters to search properties based on location or features.
-- All users to register, log in, and log out securely.
-- View of house location through Google Maps.
-- Contacting owners directly via email.

-The platform supports both **owners** and **renters** with separate modules and functionalities based on their roles.

----

 ## ✨ Core Features